Kwinana Freeway: New Perth Bunbury Highway

 Construction of an extension to the freeway, initially known as the "New Perth Bunbury Highway", began in December 2006.
 The project consisted of a 32 km freeway-standard extension to Pinjarra Road and the Murray River at South Yunderup, and a 38 km highway-standard dual carriageway to Old Coast Road at Lake Clifton.
 It had undergone an environmental assessment by the EPA in 2000.
 Main Roads proposed management plans for each environmental factor identified by the EPA.
 Only clearing of vegetation critical for road construction would be undertaken, and more vegetation would be replaced than the amount impacted, using local native species.
 A flora survey found no rare species, and only one priority species, Lasiopetalum membranaceum, near the southern end of the project.
 Road construction would impact one conservation class wetland, but no protected wetlands.
 To minimise impact, road drainage would be designed to contain spills, and prevent direct discharges into the surrounding environment.
 Noise levels would be contained to an acceptable limit in the road design, in accordance with the Main Roads traffic noise policy.
 The EPA concluded that the road could be designed and managed to an acceptable standard.

 Main Roads' 2006 plan for environmental management of the project included numerous aspects, described as best management practices, which for the northern segment of the project were beyond the environmental approval requirements.
 Specific plans were developed regarding fauna, vegetation, dieback and weeds, and revegetation and rehabilitation.
 Other areas with specific plans included topsoil management, drainage, construction (covering dust, noise, and vibrations), foreshores, and both Aboriginal and European heritage.

 The actual road names were not known until early 2009, when Transport Minister Simon O'Brien revealed that the section south of Pinjarra Road would be known as Forrest Highway, with the section to the north to become part of the Kwinana Freeway.
 The route bypasses Mandurah by taking traffic around the eastern side of the Peel-Harvey Estuary prior to joining the existing dual carriageway on Old Coast Road, reducing the journey time from Perth to Bunbury.
 The Kwinana Freeway extension and Forrest Highway were opened on 20 September 2009, with a ceremony held at the interchange between the freeway, highway, and Pinjarra Road.
-The roads were officially opened by Premier Colin Barnett, Senator Chris Evans, Transport Minister Simon O'Brien, Member for Canning Don Randall, and the previous Transport Minister Alannah MacTiernan.
+The roads were officially opened by Premier Colin Barnett, Senator Chris Evans, Transport Minister Simon O'Brien, Member for Canning Don Randall, and previous Transport Minister Alannah MacTiernan.